Part 2. AIR ROUTE TRAFFIC CONTROL CENTERS

 Section 1.
 General

 The control room is divided into easily managed segments or areas of operation.
 An area of operation consists of a group of sectors requiring the service of ATCSs.
 The number of areas authorized is based on the ARTCC's requirements and staffing needs.
-Vice President of En Route and Oceanic Services approval must be obtained prior to changing the number of areas of operation.
+Approval from the Vice President of Air Traffic Services must be obtained prior to changing the number of areas of operation.

 The basic unit in each area of operation is the sector.
 Sectors are classified as one Radar and one Radar Associate, or one ATOP Position.